appany/AppAny.HotChocolate.FluentValidation/README.md

 - Fine-tuning of validation for each field.
 Conditional validation skipping, multiple validators or error mappers per input
 - Basic attribute-based configuration, code-first preferred
 - Strongly typed `ValidationStrategy<T>` support
-- Each part of library is customizable from validator resolving to error mapping

 ## Docs